ellysh/video-game-bots/InGameBots/example.md

 ![Magic Numbers Search](magic-numbers-search.png)

-You can see that the address of a charcter's object has been changed.
+You can see that the address of a character's object has been changed.
 Now the address is equal to "04F70000".
 But offsets of all object's parameters are still the same.
-It means that the new address of the charcter's life parameter equals to "04F70490".
+It means that the new address of the character's life parameter equals to "04F70490".

 ## Bot Implementation